the-can-of-soup/modrinth_modpack_installer/README.md

 # Soup's Modrinth Modpack Installer

-A Python program to convert Modrinth pack files (`*.mrpack`) into playable Minecraft instances.
+A Python program to convert Modrinth modpack (`*.mrpack`) files into playable Minecraft instances.

 ## How To Use